Sleepwalking is when someone walks or carries out complex activities while not fully awake.

 - drinking too much alcohol

-- taking recreational drugs
+- taking drugs

 - being startled by a sudden noise or touch, causing abrupt waking from deep sleep